Success Coaching Element

 The process of releasing negative beliefs begins with seeing what is real and what is not.
 So much of our life is built on what we "think" is reality, based on our own limiting beliefs and ideas about what we can and cannot achieve and how the world works.

-When you work with your clients on their mindset, have them identify and then hone in on what they believe is real in their inner world and then identify what is actually taking place in their outer world.
+When you work with your clients on their mindset, it's important to help them first identify their own values and beliefs.
+Once they are aware of their beliefs, they can understand what they believe is real in their inner world, identify what is actually taking place in their outer world, and then choose a more empowering belief to achieve their goals.

 Working with Fear